matisboualam/pycopo-doc-web/source/pycopo_theory.md

 <br>

-Behind the function are hidding a succession of thresholding, contour detection and binary transcription which allow us to locate on the image and identify every marker present in the frame.
+Behind the function are hidding a succession of thresholding, contour detection and binary transcription which allow us to locate on the image and identify every aruco marker present in the frame.

 <p align="right">
   <a href="https://docs.opencv.org/4.x/d5/dae/tutorial_aruco_detection.html" style="font-size: 15px;">to know more about aruco detection system</a>